pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ---

-### ❌ Failure Mode
+### ❌ Failure Mode and Output Limits

-If the LLM cannot fit the full output within limits, it MUST:
+If the LLM cannot fit the full required output within available limits, it MUST:

-- stop BEFORE truncation;
+- stop before truncation;
+- preserve all completed sections in valid structure;
-- explicitly state that output would exceed limits and continuation is required;
+- explicitly state that the output is incomplete due to length limits;
+- identify the exact next section, subsection, user story, feature, or phase artifact where continuation must resume.

-- ask the user to confirm continuation in multiple parts;
+In Interactive Session Context, the LLM MUST ask the user to confirm continuation in multiple parts.

-- continue producing remaining parts only after user confirmation.
+In Agent Execution Context, the LLM MUST either:

+- continue in the next available output part if the agent runtime supports multipart output; or
+- produce the largest valid prefix and include a precise continuation marker.

 The LLM MUST NOT:

-- silently truncate or compress content;
+- silently truncate output;
+- compress required sections to fit;
+- omit required sections for brevity;
-- proceed to the next phase until the current phase is complete and accepted.
+- proceed to the next phase until the current phase is complete and accepted or otherwise marked complete by the invoking workflow.

 ---